top of page

 Many sleep articles reference short, mid and long-term issues realting to poor sleep, what about longevity?
 How much can we improve our lifespan by getting some quality shut-eye?

-Ideal sleep duration of 7 to 8 hours per night
+• Sleeping 7 to 8 hours per night

-Not using any sleep medication
+• Not using any sleep medications

 Healthy, quality sleep can be improved with a few daily habits.